Luger-Lab/lugerlab-docs/docs/source/tutorials/computing.rst

       <command> --<option> <input>

-    The command is then executed when you press enter.
+    The command is executed when you press enter.

   - The commands are actually executable scripts somewhere in your PATH (usually in your bin folder).
   - Options or "flags" modify the command in someway, like changing the behavior or explicitly defining some input/output.
 Most of the time, the long form of the option will have two dashes, as in: